 Times, they are a changing in the world of communications.
 It used to be one or two companies had a stronghold in the telephony industry.
 Technology, and specifically voice over Internet protocol, is breathing new life into this business.
-Through the magic of reselling, entrepreneurs have the opportunity to build up their own business via private label VoIP.
+Through the magic of reselling, entrepreneurs have the opportunity to build up their own business via private label UCaaS.
 A partnership with a service company offers recurring revenue without all the hassle associated with high technology management.

 How is it possible to run and own a phone company without any hardware?
 It is done through the magic of cloud computing.
 Working within the cloud means any company or sole proprietor has access to hardware and software as a service.

-Through a private label VoIP program, businesses can step into the telephony industry without dealing with the intricate hardware and operating systems.
+Through a private label UCaaS program, businesses can step into the telephony industry without dealing with the intricate hardware and operating systems.
 The service provider handles the back office environment, so the business can focus on marketing and lead generation.
 Private label means each SMB establishes an independent brand and builds a customer base.
 They just use equipment from the reseller to do it.
 In return, they develop a source for potentially high margin recurring revenue, but pay only a service fee for use of the hardware.

 The hard part about becoming a service provider is purchasing and managing the system.
 Through cloud technology, the communications firm is handling this aspect of the business.
 All resellers have to worry about is learning the variety of system options such as full hosted PBX and SIP systems.
 The SMB takes that knowledge and builds up a customer base.
-Private Label VoIP is right for:
+Private Label UCaaS is right for:

 Even the mom and pop store down the street could jump on the private label bandwagon.
 It doesn’t take years of education or training to understand and sell the products.

-The VoIP service industry is growing every day.
+The VoIP industry is growing every day.
 That opens up opportunities for anyone interested in becoming a VoIP reseller.
 A VoIP reseller can target residential customers looking to get less expensive phone service using their traditional telephone or move into the corporate marketplace to sell audio teleconferencing, managed toll-free numbers or set up a hosted PBX solution.

 There are many companies out there offering communication packages to resellers, so finding the right fit can be challenging.
 There are key questions one should ask before deciding to partner with a communications service provider.